kassi-bertrand/frontdash/docs/frontdash-database-design.md

 **Customer Registration Workflow**
 1. Customer submits registration through web form
 2. Registration is stored with `account_status = "PENDING"`
+3. Payment details are tokenized via the gateway and verified; only `payment_token`, expiry month, and year are retained
-3. Administrator reviews and approves/rejects
+4. Administrator reviews and approves/rejects
-4. Approved customers receive unique customer number via email
+5. Approved customers receive unique customer number via email
-5. Customer can use number for future orders to accumulate points
+6. Customer can use number for future orders to accumulate points

 ### Spring Security Implementation (Additional Bonus)